 Nevertheless, the recent explosion of technologies such as learning management systems based opn the software-as-a-service (SaaS) model has made blended learning a practical solution in various contexts.

 The co-existence of in-person and technology-enabled learning makes blended learning a rich learning experience.

 Since a blended learning approach can involve any combination of technology and face-to-face education, perhaps the easiest way to understand it is by exploring some examples.

-Here are five ways blended learning can be used in the classroom:
+Here are five blended learning examples you can use in the classroom:

-1. The flipped classroom – In a flipped classroom, rather than attending lectures in person and then doing homework outside of class, students watch the lectures online independently and then use class time for activities, such as discussions and group projects, usually considered homework.
+In a flipped classroom, rather than attending lectures in person and then doing homework outside of class, learners watch the lectures online independently and then use class time for activities, such as group discussions and projects, usually considered homework.

 This format is popular because it gives learners the best of both worlds: